4cylinder/hogwarts/README.md

 * The old Sorting Hat is now thrown into the garbage.
 * Each House is now allowed to have its own distinct courses, but may also share courses with other Houses.
 * Students are no longer separated into Houses, but take courses that may come from different Houses
 * Hogwarts adopts a virtual "Sorting Hat" to receive survey responses from both students and professors and match them to one another.
+* Professors will use data science (aided by the powerful Pandas library) to optimize future course creation!

 ### Technologies Used:
 * Crispy Forms